SEX THERAPY SACRAMENTO

 "Is sex therapy confidential?"

 Yes!
 Sex is very personal, and though it can be difficult to talk about, sex therapy sessions give you space to do so.
 Anything said in the session remains in the session, and is kept completely confidential.
-My goal is always to do no harm.
+Our goal is always to stayed grounded in safety and do no harm.

-"I'm nervous to talk about my sex life, even with a sex therapist.
-Is that normal?"
+"I'm nervous to talk about my sex life—even with a sex therapist."

-Being nervous is about sex therapy (or therapy in general) is 100% normal.
-Many couples come to me thinking that sex is something that should never be talked about with a stranger.
-They're worried that doing so will feel uncomfortable or embarrassing.
-Let me assure you, I have heard it all.
-In fact, anything you say in session can be very helpful, so please feel free to be as open as you're comfortable with.
-I try hard to create a space that involves myself, and yet is a private experience.
-I won't feel awkward about it so neither should you.
+Being nervous is about sex therapy (or therapy in general) is absolutely normal.
+Some couples come from a background where sex is something that should never be talked about, especially with a stranger.
+Many express fears that doing so will feel uncomfortable or embarrassing.
+We get it.
+While we want you to feel free to be as open as you're comfortable with, we will always respect your pacing above all else.
+We are always trying to create a space that allows you the freedom to explore.

 "I'm worried sex therapy will make things worse."